How to preorder the iPhone XR

 iPhone XR: How to preorder

-Preorders for the iPhone XR start in the US on Friday, Oct.
+Preorders for the iPhone XR started in the US on Friday, Oct.
 19 at 12:01 a.m.
 PT.
-You can place a preorder at apple.com or in the Apple Store app on iOS devices.
+You can preorder your phone at apple.com or in the Apple Store app on iOS devices.
 Using Apple's preorder system, you can upgrade through your carrier.
 Choose your model, color and capacity, then select AT&T, Sprint, T-Mobile or Verizon.
 The iPhone XR will start shipping on Oct.
-26.
+25.

-Here are the current offers and pricing for the iPhone XS and iPhone XS Max from the carriers:
+Here are the current offers and pricing for the iPhone XR, XS and XS Max from the carriers:

 Verizon

-Pricing for Verizon's 24-month installment plan starts at $41.66 a month for the iPhone XS and $45.83 a month for the iPhone XS Max.
-Both new and existing Verizon customers can get $100 or more for trading in select phones, which will be applied as bill credits over 24 months.
+Pricing for Verizon's 24-month installment plan starts a $31.24 for the iPhone XR, $41.66 a month for the iPhone XS and $46 a month for the iPhone XS Max.
+If you need not one but two new phones, then you can get up to $750 off a second iPhone XR (or X) if you buy one of the new models with a Verizon device payment plan and activate a new line of service.
+The discount will be applied as bill credits over 24 months.
+Also, any iPhone purchase on a Verizon device payment plan will get you $100 off an iPad or $50 off an Apple Watch.

 AT&T

-Why the discounts on the longer payment plan?
-You will need need to hold onto your phone for longer with the 30-month plan because it requires you to pay off 80 percent of the phone before you are eligible to upgrade.
-With the 24-month plan, you need to pay off only 50 percent before you can trade it in for a new phone and new installment plan.
+Your monthly bill is lower with the 30-month plan, but you will need need to hold onto your phone for longer because it requires you to pay off 80 percent of the phone before you are eligible to upgrade.
+With the 24-month plan, you need to pay off only 50 percent before you can trade it in for a new phone and new plan.

 T-Mobile